sagemath/sagewiki_to_gh-2022-10-10/days70.md

 Funding:

-The IPython group will support up to 2 Europeans.
+- The IPython group will support up to 2 Europeans.
+- The [[OpenDreamKit|http://opendreamkit.org/]] project will fund several more Europeans.
+- A grant will support some US participants.